tidyverse/readr/README.md

 [data.table](https://github.com/Rdatatable/data.table) has a similar function called fread.
 Compared to fread, readr:

 * Is slower.
-(It's currently much slower, but will always be at least 20% slower than fread.)
+(It's currently much slower, but will always be somewhat slower than fread.)
 If you want absolutely the best performance, use `data.table::fread()`.